microsoft/ContosoTraders/docs/Inventory-power-app-deployment-guide.md

 3. Add the connection to SharePoint list in your Dataverse
-   1. Navigate to Dataverse <SEENA_UPDATE_THIS_PROPERLY>
+   1. Go to the Power platform admin center
+   2. Click the down arrow right to the Dataverse
-   2. Select Connections and  click on +New connection.
+   3. Select Connections and  click on +New connection.

    ![simg1](images/share2.png)